 Transit Access Grant (TAG) is a grant that provides single-fare transit products to eligible agencies to distribute to clients who need short-term transit support and who are in urgent transportation need.

-Since its inception in 1996, the Transit Access Grant (originally named Donate A Ride) has distributed more than $4 million worth of transit tickets to those in need and helps thousands of Edmontonians annually through local social service agencies.
-Funding for the Transit Access Grant is determined using a formula that takes into account the urban Edmonton population, as well as the local poverty rate.
-The amount of tickets available varies from year to year based on these numbers.
+Since its inception in 1996, the Transit Access Grant (originally named Donate A Ride) has distributed more than $4 million worth of transit tickets to those in need.
+Funding for the Transit Access Grant is determined by taking into account the urban Edmonton population and the local poverty rate.
+The number of tickets available varies from year to year based on these numbers.

-The agencies who receive the Transit Access Grant provide transit tickets, allowing for one 90-minute trip for those who need basic transportation to get to employment, educational and social services, improving their quality of life.
-Agencies determine when and how they use their Arc tickets.
+The agencies who receive the Transit Access Grant supply transit tickets for those who need temporary basic transportation.
+Tickets cover 90-minute trips for users to get to employment, educational and social services, improving their quality of life.
 Individuals struggling with access to transportation should reach out to any organizations or agencies they are connected with to see what transit options are available.

 Partner agencies include: